moderneinc/mod-connect/README.md

 # mod-connect

 `mod-connect` is a CLI tool used to create ingestion pipelines that will regularly build and publish LST artifacts to your artifact repository.
+This will enable the [Moderne agent](https://docs.moderne.io/architecture-readme/architecture#moderne-agent) to pick up the LSTs so that they can be used in the [Moderne platform](https://docs.moderne.io/) to run recipes against.

 Setting up these pipelines _will not_ affect or require changes to your existing workflows or pipelines.

 ## Prerequisites